wp-plugins/zedity/readme.txt

 == Changelog ==

 = 1.2.1 =
-* Fixed a bug in Zedity occurring with recent versions (e.g. 23.0.1) of Firefox.
+* Fixed a bug in Zedity occurring with recent versions of Firefox (e.g. 23.0.1).

 = 1.2.0 =
 * Added automatic selection of Zedity content in WordPress editor, with buttons to edit or delete the content.